-Like tooth decay, another common oral health problem around the world is halitosis, of what is commonly known as bad breath.
+Like tooth decay, another common oral health problem around the world is halitosis, or what is commonly known as bad breath.

-According to statistics, as much as one in every for Americans experience this oral malady.
+According to statistics, as much as one in every four Americans experience this problem.
+One time many people tend to experience bad breath is following oral surgery.

 While popping those breath mints and practice of good oral hygiene should be enough to keep your breath fresh.
-It is still important to know what causes that stinky breath to begin with.
+It is still important to know what causes that stinky breath after oral surgery because it can indicate a larger problem going on.

 Poor Oral Hygiene

-Poor Oral hygiene is the number one cause of bad breath.
+Poor oral hygiene is the number one cause of bad breath.
+It’s also a cause of bad breath after mouth surgery.
 If you don’t brush your teeth well, plaque can accumulate and harden into tartar.
 The rough surface of tartar promotes further plaque accumulation.
 In addition, you’ll also have food stuck between your teeth that can rot over time.

 The numerous bacteria in plaque combined with the rotting bits of food in your mouth cause the unpleasant odor.